 Trullo houses are traditional stone and white washed buildings with a dome-shaped roof, native to this area.
 They were originally used as temporary out buildings and dwellings which could be easily dismantled and moved to avoid paying taxes.

 Surrounded by nothing but olive trees and almond groves and with our own pool the trullo gave us plenty of time to relax, sunbathe have some pool time and do nothing for a little while….or for at least as long as our 5 month old would snooze for anyway!
 Breakfasts consisted of freshly picked figs, almonds and prickly pears from trees around the trullo.
 For lunch it was pasta or pizza out and about and evening meals were spent sat outside with caprese salads and meats cooked on the barbecue.
 Staircases on the outside of the trullo led to a roof terrace which had fantastic views.
 Looking out over olive trees you could make out other trullis in the distance and Ostuni lit up and looking pretty at night.
 It was also the perfect spot for watching the sunset and for stargazing, with hardly any light pollution around the night sky sparkled.
 Inside, the trullo was connected to a newer extension, two bedrooms, two bathrooms and a well equipped kitchen meant we had everything we needed.
-Matt and I were sleeping in the trullo part, our bed was in one of the smaller stone domes, it was nice and cool in the evenings and with no windows very dark too!
+Matt and I were sleeping in the trullo part, our bed was in one of the smaller stone domes, it was nice and cool in the evenings and with no windows very dark too.
+The trullo came with a cot, which was great as we didn’t need to worry about bringing our own.
+We for obvious reasons didn’t pack a baby bath so used the kitchen sink for Emily’s bath time, which worked perfectly!
 It was such a novelty to live in this traditional stone building for a week.
 Our water supply came from 320 meters below and an outdoor shower made for a unique morning wake up, there’s nothing quite like showering with views of neighbouring almond groves!

 Exploring Puglia by car is an easy way to get about and see not only the delightful Italian countryside but also Puglian towns with their beautiful architecture and squares with coffee shops and gelato stops.
 My favourites were: